nathangero/conflict-resolution/README.md

 All of this content added to the readme file has been added from my local Git repository.

-## This is a subheading created on Github
+## This is another subheading created on local

 another conflict test